-On the procedural side, seeing that the Conciliation Commission is not officially in contact with the Iraqi-government whereas the Relief and Works Agency is, maybe some method of co-ordination could be devised between the Relief and Works Agency and yourself, since both are arms of the of the United Nations, both stem from the same root of authority and initiative, so maybe the Commission can use the instrumentality of the Relief and Works Agency in order to foster contacts on all these issues of resettlement and link it up with the exodus of the Jews of Iraq might also be taken into consideration, but I would not like now to enlarge upon this issue though I feel very strongly that this may turn out to be a profitable approach.
+Agency is, maybe some method of co-ordination could be devised between the Relief and Works Agency and yourself, since both are arms of the United Nations, both atem from the same root of authority and initiative, so maybe the Commission can use the instrumentality of the Relief and Works Agency in order to foster contacts on all these issues of resettlement and link it up with the exodus of the Jews.
+The question of compensation in connexion with the property of the Jews of Iraq might also be taken into consideration, but I would not like now to enlarge upon this issue though I feel very strongly that this may turn out to be a profitable approach.

-Mr. Palmer: I am reminded of a formula which has sometimes been used - the formula of thinking out aloud.
+Mr. Palmer: I am reminded of a formula which has sometimes been used formula of thinking out aloud.
 Your reference to the surplus population in Egypt is more or less the key to our inability to give you a definite answer with reference to Egypt's stand on resettlement.
-However, we felt when we were there that they were interested in the possibility of resettlement, not in Egypt, in the same way that the Lebanese were not interested in resettlement in the Lebanon: This possibility was receiving some consideration on the part of the Relief and Works Agency in its talks with the Egyptian Government.
+However, we felt when we were there that they were interested in the possibility of resettlement, not in Egypt, in the same way that the Lebanese were not interested in resettlement in the Lebanon.
+This possibility was receiving some consideration on the part of the Relief and Works Agency in its talks with the Egyptian Government.
 We are therefore not in a position to give you an answer as to the extent and how far they are prepared to go in resettlement.
-When I speak about the Relief and Works Agency I do not mean to say that in the over-all picture the Commission did not have every definite responsibilities and the very fact that we recognise these responsibilities is evident from our conversation today about the possibility of resettlement.
-The Relief and Works Agency, while anxious to avoid the appearance of forcing resettlement on any country, is in a position because of its experts, to form an opinion as to the possibility of resettlement in different countries and what they gather may be helpful to us.
+When I speak about the Relief and Works Agency I do not mean to say that in the over-all picture the Commission did not have very definite responsibilities and the very fact that we recognise these responsibilities is evident from our conversation today about the possibility of resettlement.
+The Relief and Works Agency, while anxious to avoid the appearance of forcing resettlement on any country, is in a position, because of its experts, to form an opinion as to the possibility of resettlement in different countries and what they gather may be helpful to us.
 Mr. Sharett: We are fully in agreement on this.